Retired LCDR Carl Jewett

 Asbestos Insulation Health Risks

-Occupational asbestos exposure is responsible for most cases of asbestos disease, including the rare cancer mesothelioma, but it is possible to be exposed to the toxic substance at home.
+Occupational asbestos exposure is responsible for most cases of asbestos disease, including the rare cancer mesothelioma.
 Any amount of exposure to asbestos is dangerous and can lead to a type of insulation cancer.

 How Does Insulation Cause Cancer?

-The disturbance or movement of the insulation will cause tiny asbestos fibers to become airborne and potentially inhaled or ingested by occupants in the home.
+The disturbance or movement of insulation can cause tiny asbestos fibers to become airborne and potentially inhaled or ingested by workers in close proximity, namely the insulators.
 If the body does not clear out the particles, then they can irritate healthy cells and turn them into cancer.

 Mesothelioma Among Insulation Workers